carminesh/Carmine-Fabbri-Stargazers/README.md

 -   `__tests__`: Folder to store test files of the application

--   `src`: This folder is the main container of entire project
+-   `src`: This folder is the main container of the entire project

     -   `assets`: Asset folder to store all images, vectors, etc
     -   `atoms`: Folder to store any reusable component (such as a generic button)